ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

 .. note::

-   The fallback mapping only applies to output variables that are missing from the input.
+   The fallback mapping only applies to output variables that are missing from the input state.
 If the input contains an output variable, its template will always be used.

 ``builtin``
 ===========